bitum-project/bitumdocs/docs/proof-of-stake/ticket-splitting.md

 - **Bitum wallet:** You will need [Bitum](../wallets/bitum/bitum-setup.md) to run the Split Ticket Buyer.
 - **5 BITUM:** A minimum of 5 BITUM (plus transaction fees) is required to participate in ticket splitting.
 This must be in your Bitum wallet, not on an exchange.
-- **Split Ticket Buyer:** This is the software that coordinates ticket splitting with other participants.
-To install it, download a binary release for your OS [here](https://github.com/matheusd/bitum-split-ticket-matcher/releases/) or [build from source](https://github.com/matheusd/bitum-split-ticket-matcher/blob/master/docs/building.md).
+- **Split Ticket Buyer:** This is the software that coordinates ticket splitting with other participants

 ---